Home

 I’m Janwillem, a computer scientist from Brussels, Belgium.

-Currently, I’m working as a researcher at Nokia Bell Labs in Antwerp.
-There, we develop World Wide Streams, a platform for real-time stream processing.
+Currently, I’m working as a researcher at Nokia Bell Labs in Antwerp, Belgium, where I’m focusing on applying privacy-enhancing technologies to practical problems.
 About my current work →

-Before that, I completed a PhD at the Software Languages Lab of Vrije Universiteit Brussel in Belgium, in which I developed a programming language called Chocola.
+Before that, I completed a PhD at the Software Languages Lab of Vrije Universiteit Brussel in Belgium, in which I developed a programming language for concurrent programming called Chocola.
 About my PhD →

 Recent blog posts